gares/sel/README.md

 ```

 In the example the current module is in charge of the `Echo` event, and passes
-the ball to `OtherComponent` to handle its events.
+the ball to `Component` to handle its events.
 The `echo` value generates
 an `Echo` event as soon as one line is readable from `Unix.stdin`.
 The `Echo`
 constructor has to carry all the data that is needed in order to handle that
 event, in this case it is just a string.